 When you’re sick, the natural thing to do is to reach for something that will make you feel better.
 With many common illnesses and conditions like the common cold, headaches or muscle aches, over-the-counter treatments can help manage your symptoms until your body heals on its own.

-But what about when you’re treating a condition that can’t be well-managed with over-the-counter products?
-That’s where antibiotics may step in.
-Keep reading for the lowdown on what they are, when they’re used and how they work.
+But what about when you’re treating a condition that can’t be managed with over-the-counter products?
+That’s where antibiotics may come in.
+Keep reading for the lowdown on what they are, when they’re used and what side effects you might experience when taking them.

 Antibiotics are powerful medicines that are used to treat a wide variety of infections and diseases caused by bacteria.
 Most bacteria in your body are harmless, but some bacteria cause health problems and need to be treated with antibiotics.